vackosar/vackosar.github.io/_posts/2020-07-05-Transfigure-Stress-Into-Energy.md

 ### Stress and Sympathetic Nervous System

 [The stress response is closely related to the activation of the sympathetic nervous system](https://www.ncbi.nlm.nih.gov/books/NBK541120/).
 When you experience stress, your body responds by activating the sympathetic nervous system, also known as the "fight or flight" response.
-This response prepares your body to deal with the perceived threat by increasing heart rate, blood pressure, and respiration, as well as releasing stress hormones like **adrenaline and cortisol**.
+This response prepares your body to deal with the perceived threat by increasing heart rate, blood pressure, and respiration, as well as releasing stress hormones like <b>adrenaline and cortisol</b>.

 <blockquote class="blockquote" style="font-style: italic">
-Stress generally affects all systems of the body including **cardiovascular, respiratory, endocrine, gastrointestinal, nervous, muscular, and reproductive systems**.
-With regards to the cardiovascular system, acute stress causes an increase in **heart rate**, **stronger** heart muscle contractions, dilation of the heart, and redirection of blood to large muscles.
+Stress generally affects all systems of the body including <b>cardiovascular, respiratory, endocrine, gastrointestinal, nervous, muscular, and reproductive systems</b>.
+With regards to the cardiovascular system, acute stress causes an increase in <b>heart rate, stronger heart muscle</b> contractions, dilation of the heart, and redirection of blood to large muscles.
 The respiratory system works with the cardiovascular system to supply cells of the body with oxygen while removing carbon dioxide waste.
 Acute stress constricts the airway which leads to shortness of breath and rapid breathing.
-The endocrine system increases its **production of steroid hormones**, which include cortisol, to activate the stress response of the body
+The endocrine system increases its <b>production of steroid hormones</b>, which include cortisol, to activate the stress response of the body
 </blockquote>

 Stress and alertness are the opposite of [hypnosis, which has shown as increasing parasympathetic activity](https://pubmed.ncbi.nlm.nih.gov/28825157/).
 Since many of these [body processes are stimulated bi-directionally](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3845678/), parasympathetic activity seems likely to be stimulated backwards by for example digestion, which in turn is probably increasing hypnotic-like states.
 People in hypnotic-like states are more prone to suggestion, that is uncritically accepting information and mindlessly going with the flow, which could be beneficial for resting in safety and connecting verified information, but here we aim to avoid that by stimulating eu-stress.
 For example,